Rhythm

 Body Readiness

-Recovery matters more when it has context.
+Recovery matters more when it has a clear read.

 In the current build, Aftercurrent calculates it from sleep duration, HRV, and resting heart rate.